AlienVault Threat Intelligence

 AlienVault Labs Threat Intelligence drives the USM platform’s threat assessment capabilities by identifying the latest threats, resulting in the broadest view of threat vectors, attacker techniques and effective defenses.
 Unlike single-purpose updates focused on only one security control, AlienVault Labs regularly delivers eight coordinated rule set updates to the USM platform.
 These updates eliminate the need for you to spend precious time conducting your own research on emerging threats, or on alarms triggered by your security tools.
 These rule sets maximize the efficiency of your security monitoring program by delivering the following updates directly to your AlienVault USM™ installation:

-- Correlation directives – USM ships with over 2,000 pre-defined rules that translate raw events into specific, actionable threat information by linking disparate events from across your network
+- Correlation directives – USM ships with an extensive and growing library of pre-defined rules that translate raw events into specific, actionable threat information by linking disparate events from across your network

 - Network IDS signatures – detect the latest malicious traffic on your network